 - The Healthy Soil Program was created by the Healthy Soil Act which was enacted in the 2019 legislature with overwhelming bipartisan support (learn more).

-- The program provides coordinated technical assistance, education, training and grant funding for farmers, ranchers and other land managers engaged in regenerative agriculture and soil stewardship.
+- The program is administered by NMDA and provides coordinated technical assistance, education, training and grant funding for farmers, ranchers and other land managers engaged in regenerative agriculture and soil stewardship.

 - The program encourages the core principles: keeping soil covered, minimizing soil disturbance, maximizing biodiversity, integrating animals, and maintaining a living root.